Flo-Wo/excel-workflow/README.md

 u(v) = 1,41224E-08

-then the Gauss notation of this value is 6.182(14)E-6.
+then the Gaussian notation of this value is 6.182(14)E-6.

-With this program you can read values and their uncertainties from an excel worksheet and write the Gauss notation of them in the same worksheet.
+With this program you can read values and their uncertainties from an excel worksheet and write the Gaussian notation of them in the same worksheet.